AUTOIMMUNE & INFLAMMATION

 8. Look into anti-inflammatory supplements.

 “Any supplements that can help to decrease general inflammation in the body can be helpful,” Safdieh says.
 “That includes omega fatty acids like fish oil, curcumin, which is the key ingredient in turmeric, and vitamin D .”
-Before starting any supplements to help treat a thyroid disorder, though, it’s a good idea to check in with your health care practitioner about dosage and potential interactions with other medications you’re taking.
+Before starting any supplements or vitamins to help treat a thyroid disorder, though, it’s a good idea to check in with your health care practitioner about dosage and potential interactions with other medications you’re taking.

 Julia Malacoff is an Amsterdam-based freelance writer, editor, and certified personal trainer.
 She covers a wide range of wellness topics including nutrition, fitness, specific health conditions, and the latest scientific research in these field.
 Julia graduated from Wellesley College and she works with brands like Shape, Cosmopolitan, Fast Company, Precision Nutrition, Equinox, and Aveeno.
 Outside of work, you can find her walking her dog, trying out a new recipe, or learning Dutch.